snowch/snowch.github.io/ai-eng/llmfs/L04_Multi_Head_Attention.md

 So, Head 1 *can* see the whole input, but the Linear Layer's **learned weights** ensure that the information Head 1 needs ends up in the "first chunk" (indices 0-63) of the output.

 **Note:** This happens for each of the three input projections (Query, Key, Value).
-Later, after all heads complete their attention computations and get concatenated, there's one more linear transformation ($W^O$) that mixes the results from all heads (Step 4).
+Later, after all heads complete their attention computations and get concatenated, there's one more linear transformation ($W^O$) that mixes the results from all heads (Step 4 in the 4 step process, above).

 Let's visualize this crucial distinction (showing $W^Q$ as an example, but $W^K$ and $W^V$ work identically):